Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 0:31
 		osd colour for indexed palette

-	To set the new palette, first load the index of the colour to change into 2A30, then load the new colour into 2A34.
-The full palette is 256 colours, so the index range is 0x00-0xFF
+	To set the woke new palette, first load the woke index of the woke colour to change into 2A30, then load the woke new colour into 2A34.
+The full palette is 256 colours, so the woke index range is 0x00-0xFF
 	--------------------------------------------------------------------------------
 	2A38  --------    ?? unknown
 	2A3C  --------    ?? unknown